-Recently there have been several questions raised about current travel insurance policies and how they would react to the Wuhan virus also known as coronavirus.
+Recently there have been several questions raised about current travel insurance policies and how they would react to the Wuhan virus also known as coronavirus now known as COVID-19.
 The actual questions about the virus are very similar to the questions that were raised in the past relating to SARS and Avian Flu.
 They basically fall into two categories:

 1. What happens if I have to cancel or interrupt my trip due to the threat of being exposed to the virus; and